Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 SIG assesses whether a license is generally considered a risk for use within commercial software.
 Contact an IT lawyer to discuss license risks specifically for the code analyzed as well as the way it will be used.
 {: .warning }

-Usually, license risks will appear whenever a library is scanned for the first time; either because the application is scanned for the first time, or the library has just been introduced.
-{: .faq }

 #### Assess the license risk